ptrkrlsrd/traverser/README.md

-  help        Help about any command info        Print route information list        List all routes(aliases) proxy       Start the server as a proxy between you and another API serve       Load the stored routes from cache and serve the API
+  help        Help about any command info        Print route information list        List all routes(aliases) serve       Load the stored routes from cache and serve the API

 Flags: